OS-Copilot/OS-Genesis/collection/README.md

 1. `aw_instructions.json` — the file containing the augmented trajectory information.
 2. A folder storing the corresponding screenshots, e.g., `screenshots_gpt_241103`.

+Note: We mainly adapt the inference logic of the M3A agent to implement trajectory collection.
+The corresponding modifications are documented through comments in `gpt_task_runner.py`.

 > [!NOTE]  Known Issue: VM May Become Unresponsive During Long Runs During long runs, the VM may occasionally become unresponsive, preventing further data collection.
 We suspect this is due to memory issues within the VM.